 - Dates in which you plan to visit Mount Athos.

-The visa to Mount Athos is issued solely by the official Mount Athos office located in Ouranoupolis, Greece.
+An Athos visa is issued for a period of 4 days (3 nights) and allows for a single entry to Mount Athos.Visas are issued daily from 6:00 am to 11:45 am, solely by the official Mount Athos office located in Ouranoupolis, Greece.

 The issuance of Diamonitirion is possible only on the day of arrival to Mount Athos, before boarding the ship.
 This is why you should pay special attention to the dates you fill in the visa application, otherwise your visa will be refused.

 In case you book a pilgrimage tour with us, you get the issuance of Diamonitirion free of charge (with the exception of the entrance tax).

 You can order the visa on Athos directly via online chat or any of the following phone numbers: